phyleria/OpenHelp/python.md

 7. `https://github.com/karpathy/neuraltalk` NeuralTalk is a Python and NumPy project for learning Multimodal Recurrent Neural Networks that describe images with sentences.
 NeuralTalk2 is an efficient image captioning code which is written in Lua and requires Torch.
 It is faster than NeuralTalk as this project is batched and runs on the GPU.
 It also supports CNN finetuning and runs on Python 2.7 and modern version of NumPy, SciPy, Perl.

+8. https://github.com/shobrook/rebound Rebound is a command-line tool which instantly fetches Stack Overflow results when you get a compiler error.
+Rebound is written in Python and built on Urwid.
+In this project, Beautiful Soup is used to scrape Stack Overflow content and subprocess for catching compiler errors.
+It requires Python 3.0 and above.